shawnbrown/datatest/docs/tutorial/introduction.rst

 validation methods (determined by the *requirement* type) can give other difference types.

+Difference objects describe each invalid element and can be one of of four types: :class:`Missing`, :class:`Extra`, :class:`Deviation` or :class:`Invalid`.

 In the following examples, a failed tuple comparison raises an :class:`Invalid` difference and failed numeric comparisons raise :class:`Deviation` differences: